Caring for chickens in winter.

-If you don't have enough time to read everything now, feel free to pin this image so you have it there to come back to when you need it.
+If you don't have enough time to read everything now, pin this image so you can come back when you need it.

 Scroll down to see all the different topics, then click on any of the headlines or images to go to that page.

-"Should I heat my chicken coop?" is one of the questions I'm most often asked about caring for chickens in winter.
+"Should I heat my chicken coop?" is one of the questions I'm most often asked about the winter months.

-I outline 12 simple, inexpensive ways to keep your chickens warm and safe - without resorting to the potential dangers of fire in the coop.
+In this article I outline 12 simple, inexpensive ways to keep your chickens warm and safe in winter, without resorting to the potential dangers of fire in the coop.

-Chickens can mostly keep themselves nice and warm during even the coldest of snaps.
+Chickens can mostly keep themselves warm during even the coldest of snaps.
 But their extremities - comb, wattles and feet - can be susceptible to frostbite.

-In this article you'll find all you need to know about how to spot the symptoms, why it happens, when your flock is suffering, how to treat it and how to prevent it in the first place.
+Here is all you need to know about how to spot the symptoms, why it happens, and how to prevent and treat it.

 Did you know that the size of the roosts you use in your coop can help protect your chickens from frostbite?

-Chicken keep their feet warm by hunkering down over them at night, covering their toes with downy feathers.
-If your roosts are too narrow, their natural heating systems won't work.
+Chickens keep their feet warm by hunkering down over them at night, covering their toes with downy feathers.
+If your roosts are too narrow, their natural heating system won't work.

-Make sure you know the ideal measurements of a roost to keep your flock's toes safe in winter with this article.
+Make sure you know the ideal measurements of a roost to keep your flock's toes safe in winter.